Cary, North Carolina

 Small, ethical and reputable breeders of

-Coton de Tulear dogs.
+Coton de Tulear puppies.

 Focused on producing happy, healthy pets.

-Is the Malagasy Coton de Tulear that right dog for you?
 Here is some information about the breed that will help you make that decision.

 • Your Coton will grow to be between 9”-13” at the withers (shoulder) and weigh somewhere between 10-20lbs.